While summer can be a slow time for business with lower newsletter engagement, it's definitely not the time to stress.

 So when you’re running out of ideas, why not use an event to create newsletter content year-round?

-The biggest summer happenings to mark on your email calendar are Father’s Day, Independence Day, Labor Day and the last and first day of school.
+The biggest summer happenings to mark on your email calendar are Father’s Day, the 4th of July, Labor Day and the last and first day of school.

 And if that’s not enough, no worries.